 During weeks two through four, you will move toward more independence.
-Even if you are receiving outpatient therapy, you will need to be very faithful to your home exercise program in order to be able to achieve the best outcome.
+In addition to your outpatient therapy, you will need to be very faithful to your home exercise program in order to be able to achieve the best outcome.
 Your goals for the period are to:

-- Continue with your first 2 week exercises. - While walking, wean from full support using a cane or single crutch as instructed. - Walk at least 1⁄4 mile. - Climb and descend a flight of stairs (12-14 steps) more than once daily. - Independently shower and dress. - Resume household tasks. - Do 20 minutes of home exercises twice per day with or without the therapist. - Begin driving.
+- Continue with your first 2 week exercises. - While walking, wean from full support using a cane as instructed. - Walk at least 1⁄4 mile. - Climb and descend a flight of stairs (12-14 steps) more than once daily. - Independently shower and dress. - Resume household tasks. - Do 20 minutes of home exercises twice per day with or without the therapist. - Begin driving.
 You will need permission from the surgeon.